-This lesson assumes you have already created an assessment view or have access to one that a colleague shared with you.
-If you have not, see the "Create an Assessment View" lesson for details.
+This lesson assumes you have already created an Assessment View or have access to one that a colleague shared with you.
+If you have not, see the Create/Edit an Assessment View lesson for details.

 Where to Start

 - Select the title of an Assessment View.

 - Information tab: Allows you to edit the title or change which assessments you want to add or delete.
 See Create/Edit an Assessment View for more information.

 - Select Participation to access the Participation Report.
 To learn more, visit Participation Report Setup.

 - Share the Assessment View with other users.

 - The Advanced tab contains the options delete, export, share all assessments in the Assessment View, or submit all assessments to ZE Library.